“I, Peter, am an Apostle on assignment by Jesus, the Messiah, writing to exiles scattered to the four winds.” — 1 Peter 1:1 (The Message)

 “YOU ARE THE CHRIST, THE SON OF THE LIVING GOD”

 Simon Peter—the “Rock.”
 What a great new name.
 What a great man of God.
 What an Apostle.
 And the Lord is going to change our names, too (Revelation 2:17)!
-What would you hope yours to be?
+What would you like yours to be?
 Maranatha!